 In an effort recruit top scholars, the Graduate School will send a representative to participate in a number of diversity-focused recruitment events nationally as well as those offered across North Carolina.

 The Graduate School will provide recruiting materials to faculty, postdoctoral scholars, staff and students to support college and departmental recruiting efforts.
-Our Graduate Study Brochure offers a brief introduction to NC State, The Graduate School, and how to apply to graduate programs.
+Our Graduate Student Brochure offers a brief introduction to NC State, The Graduate School, and how to apply to graduate programs.
 The Brochure lists individual programs with contact information, as well as graduate minors and certificate programs.
 Copies are available upon request.

 The Graduate School has created several program ads showcasing diversity initiatives and highlighting research opportunities for prospective students.
 Feel free to use the recruitment ads at your convenience and in your recruitment endeavors.

-The Graduate School visitation programs are designed to encourage students, especially under-represented students, to pursue advanced degrees.
+The Graduate School visitation program is designed to encourage students, especially under-represented students, to pursue advanced degrees.
 The Graduate School partners with feeder schools, HBCUs, colleges and universities across the nation, as well as national minority organizations to identify prospective talent to participate in the programs.
 Admittance into the programs are based on academic merit and faculty endorsement.
 This process facilitates recruitment of highly qualified and motivated students.

 Feeder and Articulation Agreement Partners